Atlanta Braves farmer's market opens for business

 The pair were just happy to have something so close to home and with vendors they know and trust.

-The Atlanta Braves market at CoolToday Park, 18800 S. West Villages Parkway, North Port, operates from 8 a.m. to noon on Wednesday through March.
+The Atlanta Braves market at CoolToday Park operates from 8 a.m. to noon on Wednesday through March.
+It is located at 18800 South West Villages Parkway, North Port.

 For more information on the market visit www.bravesfarmersmarket.org.